FBRDNLMS/NLMSvariants/bin/README.md

 # README

-+ Choose ANSIC/C++ version for high amount of input data.
++ Choose ANSI C/C++ version for high amount of input data.

 + Chosse C# Version for a nice and better graphical output.